Code of ethics

 Authors submitting articles to Security, Economy and Law affirm that manuscript contents are original.
 Furthermore, they warrant that their article has neither been published elsewhere in any language fully or partly, nor is it under review for publication anywhere.

-The following duties outlined for editors, authors, and reviewers are based on the COPE Code of Conduct for Journal Editors.
-Editors, authors, and reviewers will also adhere to the SECURITY, ECONOMY & LAW.
+The following duties outlined for editors, authors, and reviewers are based on the COPE Code of Conduct for Journal Editors:

-For all parties involved in the act of publishing (the author(s), the journal editor(s), the peer reviewers, the society, and the publisher) it is necessary to agree upon standards of expected ethical behavior.
+For all parties involved in the act of publishing (the author(s), the journal editor(s), the peer reviewers, the society, and the publisher), it is necessary to agree upon standards of expected ethical behaviour.